This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Rest after your procedure:

-You have been given medicine to relax you.
 Do not drive or make important decisions until the day after your procedure.
 Return to your normal activity as directed.
 You can usually return to work the day after your procedure.

 Follow up with your healthcare provider as directed: